AbayReushenov/react-node-app-template/readme.md

-# How to deploy to heroku
+# How to deploy react and node.js to heroku
 ### FROM ROOT direcory, where is package.json
 0. heroku login
 - Logging in... done